Brexit - the legal implications

 EU Regulations lay down general rules that are binding at EU and at national level.
 They are “directly applicable”, which means that they do not need to be separately enacted through UK legislation to have effect.
-Regulations would fall away with once the UK formally exits.
+Regulations will fall away with once the UK formally exits unless substituted.

 EU Directives are binding in terms of the results to be achieved - but the Member States have flexibility as to how to achieve those results.
 In the UK, EU legislation is implemented either as standalone legislation or integrated into a broader piece of legislation, and as either primary legislation (Acts of Parliament) or secondary legislation, under the European Communities Act 1972 (the ECA).

 The vast majority of EU Directives are implemented through secondary legislation.
-Following the UK’s formal exit, each piece of primary legislation implementing an EU Directive remains in force unless or until separately repealed by Parliament.
-If the Great Repeal Bill is indeed passed, then each piece of secondary legislation implemented under the ECA, unless expressly retained by Parliament, would no longer be in force but would , in theory, immediately be replaced by an equivalent provision in UK law.
+Following the UK’s exit, each piece of primary legislation implementing an EU Directive remains in force unless or until separately repealed by Parliament, but there will be no obligations to follow any subsequent amendments to the EU directives.
+Whilst other (secondary) legislation will only remain in force until the repeal of the ECA, unless expressly retained by the UK Parliament or substituted.

 - Looking ahead

-The UK will seek to withdraw by making use of the Article 50 procedure, as confirmed by Theresa May and David Davis.
-However, it is not possible to predict much else, such as what the precise consequences of the withdrawal might be in practice for the UK, until negotiations are complete.
+It is not possible to predict what the precise consequences of the withdrawal might be in practice for the UK, until negotiations are complete.

-For our views on the key issues that will arise for businesses when the UK leaves the EU, see our series of Brexit articles on the right.
+For our views on the key issues that will arise for businesses when the UK leaves the EU, see our series of Brexit articles on the left.